ApprenticeAI/frapy/docs/topics/practices.rst

     http://somedomain.com/urls-to-crawl/spider1/part2.list
     http://somedomain.com/urls-to-crawl/spider1/part3.list

-Then you fire a spider run on 3 different Scrapyd servers.
+Then you fire a spider run on 3 different Frapyd servers.
 The spider would receive a (spider) argument ``part`` with the number of the partition to crawl::